kylemuth/rick-and-morty-API/README.md

 ## Lessons Learned:

-### Having an event listener listen for the same class that is applied across multiple HTML tags
+### ~~Having an event listener listen for the same class that is applied across multiple HTML tags~~

-In order to do so there are a number of ways to solve this problem.
-One would be to create a function that loops over all HTML elements and determining which ones possess a certain class that you have specified.

-Then, to control the state of whether or not a certain button is selected we can assign a boolean value and check if that value is true or false to determine which specific button is selected.
-In order to do so, though, we must ensure that after every time a button is selected we remove said boolean value unless we click on an already selected button.
+### Update: Determined another way to implement event handler when choosing a movie

+Instead of creating a function that would cycle through HTML elements searching for a specific class, I decided to implement an event listener that listens for a click across the window element.

+Once a user clicks, we store the PointEvent path into a variable and determine the ID of the selected element.
+Since ID's should be unique to a single element, we are able to determine which of the movies a user has selected.